Pedestrian Killed In Hit-And-Run Crash In Arden Arcade Area Of Sacramento

 SACRAMENTO (CBS13) – The CHP are reporting yet another fatal hit-and-run crash involving a pedestrian.

-At around 9:45 p.m. a dark blue vehicle was reportedly traveling eastbound on Marconi Ave. at a high rate of speed when it hit a male pedestrian at Marconi Ave. and Becerra Wy. dragging the pedestrian down the street, according to CHP.READ MORE: Tree Trimmer’s Arm Nearly Severed in Chainsaw Accident, Then Climbs Down Tree Himself
+At around 9:45 p.m. a dark blue vehicle was reportedly traveling eastbound on Marconi Ave. at a high rate of speed when it hit a male pedestrian at Marconi Ave. and Becerra Wy. dragging the pedestrian down the street, according to CHP.READ MORE: Medical Board Looking At Revoking Or Suspending License Of Modesto Surgeon Who Got DUI While On Call

-The driver of the car then left the scene of the crash.READ MORE: 'Nothing About It Was Justified': Family Reacts To Fatal CHP Shooting
+The driver of the car then left the scene of the crash.READ MORE: VIDEO: Attempted Burglary Suspect Seen Trying To Get Into 2 Roseville-Area Homes

 The pedestrian was pronounced dead.

-No further details have been released.MORE NEWS: Suspected Burglar Accused Of Threatening Amador County Deputy With Knife
+No further details have been released.MORE NEWS: Supply Chain Issues: How Global Shortages Are Affecting Consumers Nationwide

 This is the latest in a recent series of hit-and-run crashes in the Sacramento region.